WorkOfStan/seablast/README.md

 - the default environment parameters are set in the [conf/default.conf.php](conf/default.conf.php)
 - everything can be overriden in the web app's `conf/app.conf.php` or even in its local deployment `conf/app.conf.local.php`

+## Model
+SeablastModel uses model field in APP_COLLECTION to invoke the model in the App.
+The invoked class MUST have a public method `getParameters()`.

 ## Stack
 - PHP7.2+
 - Latte